Valerigionetnoel/Restaurante-Trattoria/README.md

 ## Live URL:

 ## Technologies Used:
-Front End:
-- React
-- Styled Components
-- AndD
-- CSS

-Back End:
-- Mongo DB and Mongoose
-- GraphQL, Node.js, and Express.js server

-Includes: <br>
-Authentication(JWT), emailJS,
+For this project we used many different technologies, for the Front End we used React, Styled Components to style the components, antD for carousels, and models, and CSS.
+For the Back End we used MongoDB, Mongoose, GraphQL, Node.js and Express.js to run the server and set up our models.
+Some extra technologies that we used are Authentication(JWT), emailJS to send an email when the contact form is filled out, Stripe to process payments.

 ## Credits